-- A range of color prints that encompass all corners of the color spectrum (some skin, some blue skies, some green trees, some pink fabric, etc, etc.) Emphasis on photos that represent your own style of photography.
+- A range of colour prints that encompass all corners of the colour spectrum (some skin, some blue skies, some green trees, some pink fabric, etc, etc.) Emphasis on photos that represent your own style of photography.

-- Note: Don’t worry about including any really vivid colors, such as hot pinks.
+- Note: Don’t worry about including any really vivid colours, such as hot pinks.
 They are unlikely to be printable anyway, and will just serve to confuse the calibration issue.
-Stick to “moderate” colors.
+Stick to “moderate” colours.

 The light around your computer is very important for editing, and print comparison.
 Please read this article and consider the light that you’re in.
 If necessary, make changes to your environment.